 The Company has sufficient cash flows from operations to meet its liquidity needs.
-In addition, the Company has undrawn lines of credit with the Royal Bank of Canada and the Inter-American Investment Corporation totalling \$3,000,000 and \$1,500,000 respectively, as described in Note 7.
+In addition, the Company has undrawn lines of credit with the Royal Bank of Canada totalling \$3,000,000 as described in Note 7.

-As disclosed in Note 17, the Company has total capital commitments for provision of goods and services in the amount of \$Nil (2019: \$320,860) which mainly related to the completion of the Bahamas Power and Light (BPL) channel crossing.
+As disclosed in Note 17, the Company has total capital commitments for provision of goods and services in the amount of \$33,108 (2020: \$Nil) which mainly related to the purchase of operational assets.